EspressoTrip-v2/concept-application/infra/service-mesh/README.md

 Once everything is up and running, run the ```linkerd-setup.sh``` script to complete the setup.
 I have not setup the operators to use Linkerd, so please use the ```pod-deploy.sh``` to start the deployments when going back to the root README.

-Open your browser on [linkerd.acmefast.dev](https://linkerd.acmefast.dev), select the default namespace.
+Open your browser on [linkerd.acmefast.dev](https://linkerd.acmefast.dev) (username: admin, password: admin), select the default namespace.
 You can keep this open as you deploy the rest of the application.
 Any pod in the ingress-nginx and the default namespace should be automatically meshed as they start up.